 File: Minimalism, living better with less

 Today, I live with less.
-Fewer objects, plastic, telephone, emails, waste, social networks, car or television.
+Fewer objects, plastic, telephone, emails, waste, social networks, cars or televisions.
 And I live with more.
 More time, efficiency, freedoms, sincere relationships, elegance, self-confidence and pleasures.

 Simplify your life.
-For what ?
-How ?
-What purpose ?
+Why?
+How?
+For what purpose?
 Discover how minimalism can transform you.

-Disclaimer: Grégory is our new ambassador in Brussels.
-He chose a minimalist life and wanted to share his personal experience with us through this article.
-Moreover, he himself runs a blog - Le Minimaliste - which brings together all the themes covered here, without forgetting his advice.
+Disclaimer: Gregory is our new ambassador in Brussels.
+He has chosen a minimalist life and wanted to share his personal experience with us through this article.
+Moreover, he himself keeps a blog - Le Minimaliste - which brings together all the themes discussed here, without forgetting his advice.

 The path to personal development

 I have always been curious.
 I love novelty.
-I like challenges, action, challenges and constantly learning.
+I like challenges, action, challenges and learning constantly.

-While studying advertising, I often went to the library.
-One day, I came across a book: The winning behavior of S. Di Benedetto.
+During my studies in advertising, I often went to the library.
+One day, I came across a book: The Winning Behavior of S. Di Benedetto.
 The first step towards self-development...

-I fell in love with this discipline which has one goal: to make us better .
+I fall in love with this discipline which has one goal: to make us better .

-The book that changed the way I see things...
+The book that changed my way of seeing things...

 I then followed several training courses on assertiveness , NLP , micro-resolutions, mindmapping .

-Being open to opportunities and wanting to improve is what led me to discover minimalism.
+Being open to opportunities and wanting to improve myself is what led me to discover minimalism.

-Tell me what you're wearing, I'll tell you who you are
+Tell me what you're wearing and I'll tell you who you are

-People often ask me what I started with.
-My life is changing especially with zero waste but, when I think about it, it all starts with clothes.
+I am often asked where I started.
+My life is changing especially with zero waste but when I think about it, it all starts with clothes.

-In 2010, I began to be interested in advice on how to dress better and heard a message: favor quality over quantity .
-So I decide to replace my shirts, buy good jeans and stop making bad tastes.
-I gave away part of my wardrobe... even though there's still a good amount left.
+In 2010, I started to look into advice on how to dress better and heard a message: prioritize quality over quantity .
+So I decided to replace my shirts, buy myself a good pair of jeans and stop making mistakes in taste.
+I gave away part of my wardrobe... even though there was still a lot left.

-When you wear worn out, unsuitable pieces or that you keep out of obligation, you are anything but yourself.
-Many people underestimate the power of clothing style.
-They find it superficial; after all, “what matters is on the inside.”
+When you wear worn-out, ill-fitting or obligatory pieces, you are anything but yourself.
+Many people underestimate the power of style.
+They find it superficial; after all, “it’s what’s inside that counts.”

-Unfortunately, it’s a fairy tale.
-The truth is this: the clothes make the monk.
-You'll look more approachable wearing jeans and sneakers on the weekend than a suit and Oxfords.
+It’s a fairy tale, unfortunately.
+The truth is: clothes make the man.
+You’ll look more approachable wearing jeans and sneakers on the weekend than a suit and brogues.
 You get the idea.

-Your character influences your actions and actions influence character.
+Your character influences your actions, and actions influence your character.
 It's the same with clothes: they influence your state of mind; your state of mind influences the way you dress.

-Imagine, you are wearing completely abandoned clothes and shoes that have been in the war.
+Imagine, you are wearing completely abandoned clothes and shoes that have been through the war.
 You see them every day, you touch them, you put them against your body.
-This is what you really see every day without realizing it: fragility, sadness, the negative...
+This is what you really see on a daily basis without realizing it: fragility, sadness, negativity...

-Now imagine, you are wearing durable pieces, in very good condition.
-Only your favorite clothes that make you look good.
-You then experience joy, confidence, beauty, authenticity, positivity every day of your life...
+Now imagine, you wear durable pieces, in very good condition.
+Only your favorite clothes, which enhance you.
+You then encounter every day of your life joy, confidence, beauty, authenticity, positivity...

 You are yourselves, simply yourselves.